 So, when we walk in right relationship we walk in the fellowship of the light of Christ and are accountable for one another.
 “Can two walk together, accept they have agreed?”
 (Amos 3:3).
 This is one of my favorite scriptures as it relates to prayer partnerships and relationships.

 You can not agree with me in prayer unless you are able to agree to be in proper relationship with God.
-Then I know the spirit if pure and of God.
+Then I know the spirit is pure and of God.
 When our agreement has been confirmed through God then I know we are in alignment to glorify God in our relationship.
 This should be one of the same principals we use in choosing relationships with others.

 David and Jonathan had an Amos 3:3 relationship ordained by the Father.
 (See 1 Samuel 18:1) They were in a forever covenant relationship.
 Many relationships fail because we have not agreed on anything.
 Each person sets in their own heart the expectations of the other without agreeing or knowing what the other person can offer in a relationship.
-When the other does not meet up with “unknown expectations” of the relationship, the relationship is dissolved.
+When the other does not meet up with the “unknown expectations” of the relationship, the relationship is dissolved.
 Why?
 Because there was never any agreement to walk together.
 There were conditions/false expectations put on the other party that were based on one person’s expectations of what they expect from another.
 Pretty powerful stuff huh?

 For example, if someone has not experienced the kind of love another person experienced in their upbringing, then they will not be able to necessarily show love the way that you desire to be loved.
 The relationship may be for you to show them the love of Christ, but you have made it about you.

 I remember a time when I entered into a prayer partnership with someone I should not have.
-I will not say it never should have but it was not the right season for either of us.
+I will not say it never should have been, but I will say it was not the right season for either of us.
 The bible tells us in Ecclesiastes 3:1,5 “There is an appointed time for everything.
 And there is a time for every event under heaven.”
 A time to embrace and a time to shun embracing.”

 ASK GOD’S GUIDANCE TO SEE IF THOSE YOU MEET SHOULD BE PURSUED AS FRIENDS OR SOMEONE YOU OCCASIONALLY ASSOCIATE WITH